Home · LOLER Record Keeping

 • HSE inspectors treat missing records as evidence of non-compliance

-LOLER Regulation 10 imposes a clear legal duty: after every thorough examination of lifting equipment, a written report must be produced.
-This applies to every examination, every piece of equipment, every time.
+LOLER 1998 Regulation 10 is unambiguous: after every thorough examination of lifting equipment, a written report must be produced.
+Every examination.
+Every piece of equipment.
+Every time.
 There are no exceptions for small businesses, occasional users, or low-risk equipment.

-The report must be provided to the employer (dutyholder) as soon as practicable after the examination.
-If the competent person identifies a Category 1 defect — one that poses an immediate risk — they must also notify the relevant enforcing authority (HSE or local authority) without delay.
+The report must reach the duty holder as soon as practicable after the examination.
+If the competent person finds a Category 1 defect, they must also notify the relevant enforcing authority (HSE or local authority) without delay.
+That is not optional.
+The duty rests on the competent person, not just the duty holder.

-Schedule 1 of LOLER specifies the minimum information that every thorough examination report must contain.
-Many businesses — and even some inspection companies — produce reports that are missing one or more of these fields, which creates a compliance gap even if the physical examination was carried out correctly.
+Schedule 1 of LOLER 1998 sets the minimum information every report must contain.
+Many businesses, and even some inspection companies, issue reports missing one or more of these fields.
+A missing field means the examination does not count for compliance purposes, even if the physical inspection was done correctly.

 Employer details: Full name and address of the employer for whom the examination was carried out